keboola/linear-migration-tools/README.md

-# linear-migration-tools
+# Linear Migration Tools

 Helper scripts for migrating issues between Jira and Linear.
-These tools use the Atlassian CLI (`acli`) and Jira REST API to manipulate Jira issues during migration processes.
+These tools use the Atlassian CLI (`acli`), Jira REST API, and Linear GraphQL API to manipulate issues during migration processes.

 ## Prerequisites